 Why do you want to attend our college?

-What will you contribute?
+How will you participate?

 What courses have you enjoyed the most in high school?
+Why?

 Are your grades an accurate reflection of your potential?